OPen

 A black-and-white closeup image of an open fish farm pen also shows a fish farm pen horizon.
 Photo taken by Mikkel Pedersen.

 This post explores how scaling up farm sizes and adopting technologies like automated feeding systems and feeding cameras have revolutionized salmon farming.
-It highlights benefits for efficiency, sustainability, and fish welfare, and considers future innovations shaping the industry's trajectory.
+It highlights benefits for efficiency, sustainability, and fish welfare, while considering future innovations shaping the industry's trajectory.

 A black-and-white image of a fish-feeding barge used in Norwegian salmon farming.
 Photo taken by Mikkel Pedersen.